 Best Tips for Submitting a Diversity Scholarship Application

 Proofread your essay many times.
 Even if you have a great story, grammatical and spelling errors can be a big turn-off.
 Make sure your essay doesn’t have any of those.
-Give it to other people, like your parents, teachers, or mentors and get their input.
+Then, give it to other people, like your parents, teachers, or mentors, and get their input.

 Conclusion

-Follow these tips religiously to write your diversity essay, and the rest of your diversity scholarship application will be a cake-walk for you.
-Once you are done, sit back and relax until your acceptance letter reaches you.
+Write your diversity essay according to these tips, and the rest of your diversity scholarship application will be a cakewalk.
+Once you are done, relax until your acceptance letter reaches you.